 Manteo (Shallowbag) Bay Navigation Project.
-Maintained by the U.S. Army Corps of Engineers, the Manteo (Shallowbag) Bay Project was initially authorized on June 25, 1910, with subsequent modifications to the authorization in 1940 and 1950.
+Maintained by the U.S. Army Corps of Engineers, the Manteo (Shallowbag) Bay Project was initially authorized on June 25, 1910, with subsequent modifications to the authorization in 1940,1950 and 1970.
 The project is located along the Outer Banks portion of Dare County, North Carolina, between Oregon Inlet, Roanoke Island, and Albemarle Sound.
 The navigation project provides for a channel 14 feet deep and 400 feet wide from the Atlantic Ocean through Oregon Inlet with connecting 12 foot channels, 100 feet wide, to Pamlico Sound, Wanchese, and a 10 feet deep and 100 feet wide, connecting the Manteo-Oregon Inlet Channel with Albemarle Sound.
 The project is maintained in three general areas: a) Interior Channels (which includes Old House Channel), b) Spit portion of Ocean bar, and c) Outer Ocean Bar.
+As part of the 1970 authorization, the basin at Wanchese has been further deepened to 14ft.
+Mitigation for the feature is scheduled for initiation in FY2015, subject to the availability of funds.
+All remaining 1970 authorized improvements are currently deferred.